LoZazaMastro/Playhub/README.md

 Install Playhub's **DeckyLoader plugins** with a single click.
-Normally each one means turning on Developer Mode inside DeckyLoader and side-loading a `.zip` by hand — Playhub installs, updates and links every plugin for you, from the app.
+Normally each one means turning on Developer Mode inside DeckyLoader and side-loading a `.zip` by hand, Playhub installs, updates and links every plugin for you, from the app.

 <br/>